Mustafa21102005/laravel-bloghub/README.md

 - Users can **register** and **log in**
 - Authenticated users can:
   - Create blog posts
-  - Edit and delete their own posts
+  - Edit and delete posts
   - Bookmark their favorite posts
 ---